 Once on the other side of the Curonian Lagoon, it’s another 50 km drive to get to Nida.
 The road is good, but quite narrow and most areas have 50-70 km/h speed limits (and radar controls are frequent).
 You should count 1 hour for this beautiful drive through the forests.

 One last thing.
 A few kilometers after exiting the ferry, you’ll be entering the Curonian Spit National Park.
 At the moment of writing, the entrance fee for the car is just 5 EUR in the low season, and 30 EUR in between 20th of June and 20th of August.
 Credit cards are accepted.

-TIP: If you’re driving through Lithuania anyway, you may want to plan a stop at the Hill of Crosses.
+TIP: If you’re traveling in the Baltics and crossing Lithuania anyway, you may want to plan a stop at the Hill of Crosses.
 It’s not exactly on the way to Nida, but it wouldn’t be a very big detour (about 100km, +-1 hr drive extra) and it’s a really nice place to add to your Lithuania itinerary.

 If you don’t have a car, you can also get to Nida by taking an organized tour.
 Here you can find some of the best options.